wp-plugins/givewp-toolbar/readme.txt

 == Description ==

-A small utility that allows for faster navigation in the Give WordPress plugin from the admin bar.
-Require the Give plugin by WordImpress to work.
+A time-saving plugin for non-profits using the Give Plugin by WordImpress.
+Simply adds some cool menus to the WordPress admin bar.
+You need to have the Give WordPress plugin installed for the plugin to work.

+The plugin includes menus for:
+- All Give Forms
+- Add a new Give Form
+- View Transactions (Including all total transaction on your entire site to the right of it)
+- Reports
+- Settings

+These are all simple links that will connect the frontend of WordPress to the dashboard lightning fast.

+This plugin requires no options and has is really simple to install (as stated in the installation section)

 == Screenshots ==